bharath43/R/README.md

 We have given you two datasets , bank-full_train.csv and bank-full_test.csv .
 You need to use data bank-full_train to build predictive model for response variable “y”. bank-full_test data contains all other factors except “y”, you need to predict that using the model that you developed and submit your predicted values in a csv files.

+bank-full_train.csv has 6818 rows and 12 columns.

+bank-full_test.csv has 1705 rows and 11 columns.

 # Data dictionary

 Variables : Definition: Type and their categories